It truly changed me. It made me more confident and daring.

 PHD CHRISTIAN BYRGE

-“My passion and expertise is to help educators and managers across all domains to design serious, inspiring and playful training that develops creative thinking skills for all levels of education and for all types of organisations”
+“My passion and expertise are to help educators and managers across all domains to design serious, inspiring and playful training that develops creative skills at all levels of education and for all types of private and public organisations”

 Want to enter the next level?